CherryLend/cherrylend-v2-spec/README.md

 ### Cancel Loan Offer
 #### High-Level Implementation
 To cancel a loan we need to make sure the original lender is signing the transaction.
-The original lender's address hash is stored in the datum of the loan offer UTXO.
+The original lender address hash is stored in the datum of the loan offer UTxO.

 #### Quick Code Walkthrough
 Check transaction is signed by the lender